SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Tags: Energy, Weapon, Utility

 Effects:
-You can create any type of weapon from the Sword category using this technique.
-Any bonuses to Accuracy the weapon normally has, reduces the Upkeep of this technique instead (an Upkeep of 0 is still considered an Upkeep).
-Any penalties to Accuracy remain and also add the same amount to the Upkeep of this technique.
+You acquire a Chain from the standard Chain options in the Equipment section.
+You may then upgrade it using Artisan points equal to your Chakra Control \- 5.
+You may choose to double the Base Speed and Upkeep of this Technique to create a second Chain in your other hand during the activation of this Technique.
+Both weapons gain the dual property (for free) but the artisan points must be split between the 2 weapons.

-The weapon otherwise functions in the same way as a normal weapon of its type, but it reduces any DR by 50% when dealing damage (or 100% against DR sources that are weak to Raiton).
+When using it, you reduce any DR by 50% when dealing damage (or 100% against DR sources that are weak to Raiton).
+This Club lasts until you let go of it or end this Technique’s Upkeep.
+You may perform Handseals while holding Lightning Whips, but doing so increases the Seal Speed by 4 for one Whip, and 6 for two Whips.
-You cannot use any hands occupied by the weapon you created for anything else, and you must choose how many hands you are using on this weapon when you create it (if it can be used two-handed, and this technique does not allow you to wield one-handed a weapon you couldn’t normally), this choice cannot be changed without recasting this technique.
-Dispelling the Jutsu does not take an action.

 ### **Taiyouken \- Solar Flare**